henderiw-kpt/kptgen/site/reference/cli/apply/config/README.md

 ---
-title: "`clusterrole`"
+title: "`config`"
-linkTitle: "clusterrole"
+linkTitle: "config"
 type: docs
 description: >
-  Add a clusterrole to the package.
+  Add a set of config to the kpt package.
 ---

 <!--mdtogo:Short
-    Add a clusterrole to the package.
+    Add a set of configuration specifed in the fn-config files to the package.
 -->

-`clusterrole` adds a clusterrole to the package.
+`config` adds a set of configuration specifed in the fn-config files to the package.

 ### Synopsis

 <!--mdtogo:Long-->

 ```
-kptgen apply clusterrole TARGET_DIR [flags]
+kptgen apply config TARGET_DIR [flags]
 ```

 #### Args